Tomás Podstawski

-Tomás Martins Podstawski (Tomasz Podstawski; born 30 January 1995) is a Portuguese professional footballer who plays as a central midfielder.
+Tomás Martins Podstawski (Tomasz Podstawski; born 30 January 1995) is a Portuguese professional footballer who plays as a central midfielder for Liga 3 club Paços de Ferreira.

 He began his professional career at Porto, where he made 107 appearances for their reserves and won the 2015–16 Segunda Liga, but never represented the first team.
 After a season at Vitória de Setúbal in which he was a Taça da Liga runner-up, he joined Pogoń Szczecin in 2018.

 Podstawski earned 85 caps for Portugal from under-16 to under-23 level.
 He represented the nation at the 2016 Olympic tournament.

 Club career

 Porto

 Born in Porto to a Polish father and a Portuguese mother, Podstawski joined FC Porto's youth system at the age of 13.
 On 20 February 2012, having not yet featured for the reserves, he was called up by first-team manager Vítor Pereira for the UEFA Europa League round of 16 second leg match at Manchester City, remaining unused in a 4–0 loss (6–1 aggregate) for the reigning champions.

 Podstawski finished his first season with 24 appearances – 11 starts – helping Porto B to the runner-up position, although the team was not eligible for promotion.
 On 2 April 2016 he scored his first league goal in a 4–0 home win against Académico de Viseu FC, as they became the first reserves to win the second division.